humenda/scriptil/README.md

 2. Add a directory for your script in the respective category with a README.md that explains dependencies and usage.
 3. Link the README from this file.
+4. Commit with a meaningful message: a short line mentioning your change and a longer paragraph below giving details.
+Please use the `git log` as an example.
-4. The command-line will never be the same for us! :-)
+5. The command-line will never be the same for us! :-)

+You can have a look at the existing scripts if in doubt.